Round Earth Theatre Company

 The Round Earth Company, founded by the late Richard Davey, performs in Strahan, West Coast, Tasmania.
 Each night the company performs Australia's longest-running play, The Ship That Never Was.
+During the day the actors work as tour guides on Sarah Island, explaining the history and unique story of this Tasmanian penal settlement.

 History

 The Round Earth Company was established in Western Australia in 1972 as an on-the-road performing company taking stories to networks of communities and collecting new stories from the communities.
 In 1973–1974, funded by the Australia Council, three journeys into the North and Central deserts were undertaken, with storytellers, musicians, artists and craft workers visiting mining towns and Aboriginal communities.

 In 1975, the family company travelled to North and Central America, Britain, Europe, Egypt, and India for four years.
 They linked up with various communities and performance companies along the way, participating, for example, in rain and harvest dance rituals in Hopi villages in Arizona, with Canadian companies creating stories in remote communities, and with travelling troupes in India that performed legendary epics.

 In 1980, the family returned to Australia and based itself in Hobart, Tasmania where the Salamanca Arts Centre provided a venue.
 They created a repertoire of stories in and about Tasmania in the hope of shedding some light on the overall Australian story, then took this story on the road.
 By 1988, a repertoire of performances, including Broken Dreams in Adelaide and Melbourne in 1984, and Hallelujah Lady Jane, Pieces of Iron and Guarding the Perimeter from 1986 to 1988, was forming and had begun to find its way interstate.